4 Lessons from St Benedict to Help You Find True Contentment

-If you'd like some help with weekly or daily discipline in prayer you might like to join us in our free series for Advent and Christmas - Travelling Light, which provides three free audio prayer times, so that you can listen and pray with a community of others.
-It'll be released on 17 November 2018, so do visit us then to listen and pray.
+If you'd like some help with weekly or daily discipline in prayer you might like to join us in our free series for Advent and Christmas – Travelling Light, so that you can listen and pray with a community of others.

 2. Be a People of Humility

 Benedict saw that humility was important for growth in holiness, so he made living humbly the core of spirituality for the monks and nuns.